 It’s been over a century since the world has seen a pandemic on this scale.
 And although life is hugely different now than it was in 1918, the experience of “first time” remains the same.
 The coronavirus pandemic is the first time the generations of this present world have faced such an event, and we’re all still learning how to contend with it.
 Yet, as long as we focus on alternative ways to stay connected during this time, we’ll overcome this challenge and prevail.

 Freely explore more resource information from the CDC about the novel coronavirus disease known as COVID-19.
 Stay informed on how to protect yourself, your loved ones, and others as we work to flatten the curve.
-We pray that you remain strong, stay safe, and above all, stay healthy!
+Here at BUIDINGBLOCKS, we pray that you remain strong, stay safe, and above all, stay healthy!
+Remember, we’re also here to meet with you about your current online marketing needs.
+Connect with us today.

 Source: Centers for Disease Control and Prevention – March 2020